Frank-Proulx/w3-robogers/README.md

 Code: ([4, 9, 1]);
 Expected Output: "Beep!"

-Test: "It will use .map() to perform the above tasks on an array of number arrays and return an array of numbers/strings"
+Test: "It should use .map() to perform the above tasks on an array of number arrays and return an array of numbers/strings"
 Code: ([9, 9], [1, 0, 0], [1, 0, 1], [1, 0, 2]);
 Expected Output: [99, "Beep!", "Beep!", "Boop!"]